epfl-ada/ada-2023-project-thepiratesofthestreet/readme (final version).md

 Non-technical:
 (i) What are the themes of speculative fictional stories?
 How did they evolve over time?
 (ii) How did the sentiment in speculative fictional stories evolve over time?
 (iii) Are sentiment and themes linked with each other?

 ### Methods
-The methodology used to face the research questions is presented in the following pipeline.
-It encompasses 4 main parts.

-**Part 1: Taming the Data : genre extraction and overall lookup**

-Step 1: Data scraping, pre-processing and dataset construction The data
-As movies are associated with several different genres, we construct a relational table with movies ID and movie genres.
-Check the number of summaries that have a genre  (.isin)

-### Methods